The Moth Poetry Prize 2023

-It’s not a requirement, but we strongly advise you to purchase a copy of The Moth.
+- It’s not a requirement, but we strongly advise you to familiarise yourself with The Moth.

-Entries must be entirely the work of the entrant and must never have been published, self-published, published
+- Entries must be entirely the work of the entrant and must never have been published, self-published, published online or broadcast

 Receipt of entry

-The shortlisted writers will be notified by the end of February 2017.
+- The shortlisted and commended writers will be notified by the end of February 2024.

-The shortlisted poems will be published in the March 2017 issue of The Moth.
+- The shortlisted poems will be published in the Irish Times online (date to be confirmed).

-The winner will be announced at a special award ceremony in the spring of 2017.
+- The winner will be announced at a special award ceremony online in the spring of 2024.

-Entry implies acceptance of all the rules.
-Failure to comply with the entry requirements will result in
+- Entry implies acceptance of all the rules.
+Failure to comply with the entry requirements will result in disqualification.

 - Print ENTRY FORM, fill in and then post with fee and entry to: